perl11/perl11-blog/content/safeclib-3.3.md

 With the new configure option `--disable-constraint-handler` you can now disable this feature and avoid this "crap".
 But the performance win is not measurable, only the binary size will go down.
-Because all the static error strings will be left out of the `.cstrings` section in the binary.
+Because all the static error strings will be left out of the `.cstring` section in the binary.
 The performance is unchanged, because the handler is only called in case of errors.